South America

 Top 10 Must-Try Foods in Peru

-| 17 October 2022
+Melanie Wright | 17 October 2022

-A great way to experience the local culture when you're travelling in Peru is to try the local food, and in Peru there are so many delicious dishes to try that you're unlikely to find anywhere else in the world.
-With Peru having been awarded South America’s leading culinary destination 2022 by the World Travel Awards, it's a great time to head to this incredible country and try some traditional Peruvian food for yourself.
+A great way to experience the local culture when you're travelling in Peru is to try the local food.
+There are so many delicious dishes and food in Peru that you're unlikely to find anywhere else in the world.

 Peruvian cuisine stands out because it often mixes traditional ingredients that only grow in this country with culinary traditions that originated in other countries and regions.
 This global influence makes Peruvian food some of the most interesting in the world.
-Peruvian fusion cuisine can be found all over Peru and is a dream for every gourmet, but the capital city Lima is particularly known for having a thriving and world-beating culinary scene and so is a must-visit for foodies.
+Peruvian fusion cuisine can be found all over Peru and is a dream for every gourmet, but the capital city Lima is particularly known for having a thriving and world-beating culinary scene and is a must-visit for foodies.

 Top 10 foods you must try when visiting Peru: